Le Chat Noir

 In its heyday it was a bustling nightclub that was part artist salon, part rowdy music hall.
 From 1882 to 1895 the cabaret published a weekly magazine with the same name, featuring literary writings, news from the cabaret and Montmartre, poetry, and political satire.
 It was the subject of an iconic Théophile Steinlen poster in 1896.

 Early history

-The cabaret began by renting the cheapest accommodations it could find, a small two-room site located at 84 Boulevard Rochechouart, which is now commemorated by a historical plaque.
+The cabaret was founded by Rodolphe Salis at the foot of Montmartre in 1881.
+The black cat was a artistic reference to Paris, where stray and meowing cats roamed especially at night.
+Between 1868 and 1869 Champfleury dedicated an entire book to domestic cats Les Chats: histoire, mœurs, anecdotes.
+The book was illustrated with engraved drawings by Eugène Delacroix, Édouard Manet, Prosper Mérimée and Hokusai, becoming a popular success.

-Its success was assured with the wholesale arrival of a group of radical young writers and artists called Les Hydropathes ("those who are afraid of water – so they drink only wine"), a club led by the journalist Émile Goudeau.
+The success of the cabaret was assured with the wholesale arrival of a group of radical young writers and artists called Les Hydropathes ("those who are afraid of water – so they drink only wine"), a club led by the journalist Émile Goudeau.
 The group claimed to be averse to water, preferring wine and beer.
 Their name doubled as a nod to the "rabid" zeal with which they advocated their sociopolitical and aesthetic agendas.
 Goudeau's club met in his house on the Rive Gauche (Left Bank), but had become so popular that it outgrew its meeting place.
-Salis met Goudeau, whom he convinced to relocate the club meeting place across the river on rue de Laval (now rue Victor-Massé).
+Salis met Goudeau, whom he convinced to relocate the club meeting place across the river on rue de Laval, now rue Victor-Massé.